 • Smoke testing is like a general health checkup, while sanity testing resembles a specialized health checkup.

-That was all about the differences in sanity testing vs smoke testing.
+That was all about the differences between smoke and sanity testing.

 According to testing needs, you may have to carry out both sanity and smoke tests in the software build.
 In such scenarios, the smoke test is first performed, followed by the sanity test.
 In industry, test cases for sanity testing are frequently combined with test cases for smoke tests to ensure faster test execution.
 This leads to the terms being often confused and used interchangeably.